ATS Resume Rejection: 5 Formatting Mistakes and Fixes

 • Remove all images, icons, and graphics

 Want an instant check?
-Run your resume through our free ATS Scanner — it scores your resume and shows exactly what needs fixing.
+Run your resume through our ATS Scanner — it reviews your resume and highlights common issues to fix.

 Beyond Formatting: Keyword Strategy